WiiLink24/web/src/content/guide/update.md

 4. Press `A` to select your source device, which defaults to `Wii SD Card`.
 5. If your Wii is not Japanese region, and you have chosen to install regional channels, install `WiiLink Address Settings.wad` before anything else.
 This is required for use of the Food Channel and the Photo Prints Channel.
 6. Highlight all other WADs and press + to select them.
 When all of them are selected, press A twice to install the WADs.

+<l class="notice warn smallwidth">If you receive error `-1022` or `-1029` while installing WADs, press `-` to uninstall the existing WAD, and try again.</l>

 7. After they are successfully installed, press the HOME Button to exit back to the Homebrew Channel.
+8. Open the `WiiLink Mail Patcher` application inside the Homebrew Channel.
+9. Follow the on-screen instructions.

-<l class="notice warn smallwidth">If you receive error `-1022` or `-1029` while installing WADs, press `-` to uninstall the existing WAD, and try again.</l>
+<l class="notice warn smallwidth">If you receive error `-110211` in the Mail Patcher, head over to [our forum](https://forum.wiilink.ca) or [Discord server](https://discord.gg/wiilink) for support.</l>

+10. Once the patcher is finished, you can return to the Wii Menu.

 </br>
 <hr style="border-top:2px solid var(--border-color);">